We strive to create an inclusive environment where all of our people can bring their whole selves to work and realize their career potential.

-The provision of an inclusive working environment is fundamental to our vision and a key ingredient to our business success.
-When every employee feels valued for their contribution and know they can progress on the basis of merit and skill we are able to leverage the full potential of our workforce.
+Providing an inclusive work environment is fundamental to our vision and a key ingredient to our business success.
+When all of our colleagues feel valued for their contribution, we are able to maximize the full potential of our workforce.

-Diversity is not just about valuing differences based on visible characteristics.
-Factors such as communication style, career path, life experience, educational background and parental status influence personal perspectives and make our people react and think differently; approach challenges and solve problems differently; make suggestions and decisions differently; and see different opportunities.
+For us, diversity is about valuing all differences —and how they impact communication style and career path, to life experience and educational background.
+These factors influence personal perspectives and make each person react and think differently; approach challenges and solve problems differently; make suggestions and decisions differently; and see different opportunities.

 Featured diversity initiatives

 - Gender targets – We set ourselves a goal to reach 30% representation of women across our partnership and on all of our leadership committees in 2020.
 We have already met this target on our management committee and as of 2019, we have reached 27% representation of women across the partnership.
 We continue to work towards our goal with the commitment, support and engagement of our leadership.